andre-ye/muadocs/pages/snr_grp/0_start.md

 ![image](https://user-images.githubusercontent.com/73039742/196003914-94dba8ff-af48-4acd-8a4a-b0f946df0ca9.png)

-You'll see that even professional radiologists asked to annotate the shape and size of nodules often disagree with each other.
+You'll see that nodule annotations, evne by professional radiologists, often disagree with each other.
 In the following series of examples, the left image contains 'wider context', the middle image shows the 'restricted window' (which you will be annotating), and the right image displays different annotations for the nodule.

 ![image](https://user-images.githubusercontent.com/73039742/196005058-868494c9-c1b8-477b-833c-67b2c23e18eb.png)

 These disagreements result from differences in visual perception: some challenges include whether to include a darker region as part of the lung node, or how much of an auxiliary structure to include if the node is attached to a broader wall or branch (where does the node end and the structure begin?).

-## [5] Short Quiz
-**Take this short quiz** to evaluate your understanding.
-[Let's Go →](https://docs.google.com/forms/d/e/1FAIpQLSdJzcB5jnq8lk4uEcsd3FxMVo1syntPm-CTUKSDxfd4a57zqw/viewform?usp=sf_link){:target="_blank"}.
-If you make any mistakes, make sure you understand why!

-## [6] Proceed
+## [5] Proceed

 Next, you will proceed to annotating your first batch of 40 images.
-[Let's Go →](/muadocs/med_grp/a/annotate)
+[Let's Go →](/muadocs/snr_grp/annotate)